gagneurlab/drop/docs/source/prepare.rst

 ================  =========  =====================================================================================================================================  ======
 Parameter         Type       Description                                                                                                                            Default/Examples
 ================  =========  =====================================================================================================================================  ======
 groups            list       DROP groups that should be executed in this module.
-If not specified, all groups are used.                                             ``- group1``
+If not specified or ``null`` all groups are used.                                  ``- group1``

                                                                                                                                                                     ``- group2``
-fpkmCutoff        numeric    A non-negative number indicating the minimum FPKM 5% of the samples per gene should have.
+minIds            numeric    A non-negative number indicating the minimum number of samples that a group needs in order to be analyzed.
+We recommend at least 50.   ``1`` fpkmCutoff        numeric    A non-negative number indicating the minimum FPKM 5% of the samples per gene should have.
 If a gene has less it will be filtered out.  ``1 # suggested by OUTRIDER`` implementation    character  Either 'autoencoder', 'pca' or 'peer'.
 Methods to remove sample covariation in OUTRIDER.                                               ``autoencoder`` zScoreCutoff      numeric    A non-negative number.
 Z scores (in absolute value) greater than this cutoff are considered as outliers.                               ``0``